navikt/dakan/packages/viewers/kafka/README.md

-# Viewer for kafka aiven topics
+# Viewer for Kafka topics